A version of this story originally appeared on the Strategist U.S.

 “This makes any hair soft and manageable, even extremely dry hair,” says Bayoumi.
 “I would use it once a week and leave it on for ten minutes.”
 And if you really want to get the most of the mask, you can try applying it before working out or sitting in a steamy bathroom: The heat will make your hair cuticles open more, allowing the mask to absorb deeper before you rinse it out in the shower.
 “It makes hair exceptionally shiny and healthy-looking,” says Bayoumi.

 If your hair is dry from bleaching, you can also try this mask from Verb, which comes recommended by Louis.
 It’s meant to be used once a week after showering, and can help balance out the tones in dyed blonde hair.
 Like the R+Co Atlantis products for thick and coarse hair, the mask uses B5 to add body and vibrancy back into tired-looking hair.
-[Editor’s note: This product is currently out of stock, but you can preorder now.]

 The Strategist UK is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Read about who we are and what we do here.
 Our editors update links when possible, but note that deals can expire and all prices are subject to change.